ratgdo/homekit-ratgdo/README.md

 ### Where can I get help?

-If your question has not been answered here, you can try the Discord chat:
+If your question has not been answered here, you can try the Discord chat.

+Click [this link](https://discord.gg/homebridge-432663330281226270) to follow an invite to the server.
+Server rules require a 10 minute wait after signup.

+Now that you've signed up, go here to join the discussion:

 [![the Discord logo](docs/discord-logo.png)](https://discord.com/channels/432663330281226270/1184710180563329115).